Holt Manufacturing Company: US tank prototypes

 Holt also produced a 75mm self-propelled gun that could travel at 28 mph, exceeding the military requirement of 12 mph, and climb a 45˚ slope.
 Before the work could be completed, the Armistice was signed and the war ended.
 Self-propelled artillery did not garner attention again until the end of the 1930s, just before World War II.

 During 1919, Pliny Holt returned to Stockton and the Holt company where the "Mark VII" was designed and built.
 It had a 75 mm gun mounted and ran at a top speed of 18 mph.
 In 1921, the company finished the "Mark VI", which achieved speeds of up to 31 mph on a test run from Stockton to San Francisco and back.

 British acknowledgement

-British Colonel Ernest Dunlop Swinton publicly honors the Holt company's contributions to WWI.
+British Colonel Ernest Dunlop Swinton in Stockton publicly honoring the Holt company's contributions to WWI.
 A mock-up tank is on the left.

 In April 1918, British Colonel Ernest Swinton, who had unsuccessfully advocated using the Holt 75 as the base for an armoured fighting vehicle, traveled to Stockton while on a tour of the US, and publicly thanked Benjamin Holt and his workers for their contribution to the war effort, and relayed England's gratitude to the developer of the track.
 A wooden, miniature mockup of an early British tank, powered by a motorcycle engine, was built especially for and showcased in pictures of Colonel Swinton's visit.